Originally published on Issue 46, April 2017

 During his trip to Canada Dr Shomali also visited the local Shi‘a community in Winnipeg, Toronto, London and Montreal.
 In Toronto, he delivered a lecture for the community at the Masumeen Islamic Centre of Brampton on the 7th March.
 The theme of the talk was on community building and practices, delving further into the concept of a Social Wilaya in practical ways.
 This topic shall be addressed in more detail in future issues of islam today.
 Dr Shomali also had a meeting with the KLC students where he discussed the first part of Dua of Makarim al-Akhlaq (Noble Traits of Character).

 Dr Shomali also visited a Mormon Church in Hamilton.
 This was followed by a further visit to London, Ontario, where Dr Shomali was invited by the Western University Thaqalayn Muslim Association to give a talk on current issues faced by Muslims.
 Later he spoke at the local Al-Mahdi Islamic Center on ‘The Waiting for al-Mahdi (atf)’.

-His final engagement was in Montreal for another interfaith meeting with members of the Christian Mormon Church in which a number of topics where discussed and presented by both sides.
+His final engagement was in Montreal for another interfaith meeting with members of the Christian Mormon Church in which a number of topics were discussed and presented by both sides.